oxfamamerica/django-media-explorer/README.md

 pip install django-media-explorer
 ```

-NOTE 2: Pillow has some platform requirements.
-For instance if you are on Centos then run these commands before you install.
+NOTE 2: DME is dependant on Pillow and Pillow in turn has some platform dependencies.
+For instance if you are on Centos then you may need to run these commands before you install.

 ```
 sudo yum install "Development Tools"